 With the Celtics holding a 3-2 series lead, Game 6 shifts back to Cleveland, and bettors are banking on the home cooking to continue.
 The Cavaliers opened -7 across the market, and 59% of tickets are laying the points.

 However, only 45% of actual dollars wagered are backing Cleveland, creating a 15% bets vs. dollars discrepancy according to The Action Network’s NBA betting trends.

 While 55% of dollars doesn’t seem overwhelming, and in a vacuum it’s not, line movement is the be-all and end-all.

-A large number of sportsbooks, including Bookmaker, ABC and 5Dimes, respect what’s coming in on Boston and have moved their numbers down to +6.5.
+A large number of sportsbooks, respect what’s coming in on Boston and have moved their numbers down to +6.5.
 Pinnacle is holding strong at Cavs -7, but has adjusted the vig to -100, meaning its next move is likely to 6.5 as well.

 Having access to live betting data is crucial to diagnosing how individual games are being bet across the market.
 But it’s also extremely important to correlate betting trends with actual line movement, especially in something as efficient as the NBA betting market.